ADGEfficiency/programming-resources/lessons-learnt/summaries.md

 https://www.baldurbjarnason.com/2021/100-things-every-web-developer-should-know/

 There are exceptions to most rules.

-Web development becomes more complicated the more you pull it apart and less so the more you step back.

-The trick is to recognise when it’s time to move on.
-(NA)

 A visitor to your site begins by building a map of it in their heads.
 Because without that internal map, nothing they will ever do on your site will fully make sense to them because it has no context.